pingyhq/pingy-cli/packages/baconize/README.md

 Options
 -------

 - **compileBlacklist**: filter to blacklist files from being compiled.
-They will still be copied (without compilation) unless they are negated using the `fileFilter` or `directoryFilter Options below`.
+They will still be copied (without compilation) unless they are negated using the `fileFilter` or `directoryFilter` options below.
 This option is useful for vendor directories (like 'bower_components') which already include the compiled versions of files.
 See [Filters](#filters) for more.

 - **fileFilter**: filter to include/exclude files to be copied to target.
 See [Filters](#filters) for more.